 How to aseptically transfer the egg content: clean the eggs thoroughly with wet gauze,

 place in a container, cover with 80% alcohol (vol) and let stand for 2 hours.
 Decant the

 alcohol.
 Dry the eggs cautiously flaming then, aseptically, break the shell in half and

 1. H. Raducanescu, V. Bica-Popii,1986.
 Bacteriologie veterinara, Ed.
 Ceres,

 2. Margaret Barnett, 1992.
 Microbiology Laboratory Exercises.
 Wm.
-C.
+C. Brown Publishers.

 3. Augustus B. Wadsworth: Standard Methods of the Division of Laboratories and

 Research of the New York State Department of Health.
 1947, The Williams & Wilkins

 (c) Costin Stoica